 10. Utilise the dead space under the bed

-If your bed frame has space beneath it, make the most of it with storage boxes or crates.
+If your bed frame has space beneath it, make the most of it with clothes' storage boxes or crates.
 They will need to be low enough to fit under the bed, so the ones made specifically for the purpose are best, and if they have lids, the contents will remain dust-free.

 Our pick are the Gimse boxes from Ikea – they hold loads but, at just 19cm tall, they will easily slide into a narrow gap.